aws-samples/scp-alternative-solution/README.md

         * Organization unit level file: `<OrganizationUnit-ID>.json`
 * The assets file has been created in step __Build Artifacts__.
 Upload all the files in the assets directory to the root directory of the above S3 bucket.
 * Select the CloudFormation template file [030-create-scp-infra-in-security-account.yaml](cloudformation/030-create-scp-infra-in-security-account.yaml) to create the required infrastructure.
-    * **ManagementAccountID**: The AWS management Account ID
+    * **ManagementAccountID** - The AWS management Account ID
-    * **ManagementAccountAccessRoleName**: The name of the role deployed in the management account, used to allow the security account to assume to the management account, ensure that the parameters deployed under the management account are consistent
+    * **ManagementAccountAccessRoleName** - The name of the role deployed in the management account, used to allow the security account to assume to the management account, ensure that the parameters deployed under the management account are consistent
-    * **OrganizationAccessRoleName**: The name of the role deployed in all member accounts, used to allow the management account to assume to each member account, ensure that the parameters deployed under the management account are consistent
+    * **OrganizationAccessRoleName** - The name of the role deployed in all member accounts, used to allow the management account to assume to each member account, ensure that the parameters deployed under the management account are consistent
-    * **SCPCatalogAdministrator**: The name of the IAM role/user deployed under the security account, this role/user will be the administrator of the Service Catalog Product of the SCP Account Register
+    * **SCPCatalogAdministrator** - The name of the IAM role/user deployed under the security account, this role/user will be the administrator of the Service Catalog Product of the SCP Account Register
         * IAM Role: e.g role/Operation
         * IAM User: e.g user/Alice